 Chromati: Transforming Color from Sound to Sight

 This is our inclusive design project which is aimed to solve the inclusive design challenge that was curated by Microsoft.
-The challenge is about designing a product, service or solution to solve for exclusion in a deskless workplace.
+The challenge is about designing a product, service, or solution to solve for exclusion in a diskless workplace.

-The Chromati is in the form of glasses we designed that facilitate communication between a hearing-impaired person and those around them through speech and text.
+The Chromatic is in the form of glasses we designed that facilitate communication between a hearing-impaired person and those around them through speech and text.

 Our inspiration was a surgeon with hearing impairments.
 The main feature was a display that shows the user what someone else is saying on screen.
 It also has other capabilities, like connecting to a hearing aid, typing out something to say, and showing the user if someone behind them is trying to talk to them.
 We went about solving this problem with extensive brainstorming, contextual inquiry, and user testing.
 We iterated each version of the design based on what we learned based on our research.